 Eligibility Criteria

-- Beneficiaries must not be a previous New Mexico Farmer Innovation Program (NMFIP) Micro-Grant Beneficiary; producers are eligible to receive a Micro-Grant only once.
+Beneficiaries will be required to participate in follow-up storytelling and data collection. - Beneficiaries must not be a previous New Mexico Farmer Innovation Program Micro-Grant Beneficiary; producers will be eligible to receive a Micro-Grant only once.

 Eligible Expenses or Uses

-- Access and/or provide access to training and technical assistance for producers, such as but not limited to, soil testing, grant assistance for conservation and regenerative agriculture practices and other services.
+- Access to and/or provide access to training and technical assistance for producers, such as but not limited to, soil testing, grant assistance for conservation and regenerative agriculture practices and other services.

 - Provide cost share for supplies and equipment.

-- To expand their growing operations.
+- Materials/tools to expand growing operations.

 - To enhance ongoing regenerative agriculture, water conservation/efficiency, energy conservation and climate change mitigation programs led by new and established agricultural leaders, stakeholders, growers, and farmers.